 In a man-in-the-middle cyber attack, a hacker positions themselves between your device and the internet connection to steal your information in transit.
 Banking sites themselves are always encrypted, so your details should be safe on their sites.
 But your details can be stolen and intercepted in other ways too, like when you’re connected to public Wi-Fi and making transactions or if you paid for something on an unencrypted website.
 Always use a VPN to encrypt any internet connection and help protect your data.

 Sometimes ISPs tend to slow down users’ traffic.
 This is because some ISPs do not have enough resources to cope with 24/7 streaming and gaming.
 So what they do is reduce traffic either during certain hours for users who engage in these activities or generally when such activities are at their peak (such practice is called bandwidth throttling).
 By using a VPN, an ISP will not see what you do, so it will be less likely to reduce your connection speed.

 Not all websites are equally safe.
 Some websites still don’t use the secure HTTPS extension and have the old HTTP.
 HTTPS uses the TLS protocol to encrypt data traveling between users and a website.
 However, you should still use a VPN when accessing HTTPS sites.

 HTTPS encrypts only the connection between you and the website, while a VPN encrypts all your connections.
 HTTPS encryption is usually weaker than that of a VPN, so make sure to use both HTTPS and VPN at the same time.

-Moreover, a VPN can offer lots of other security functions such as CyberSec and Kill Switch.
-NordVPN’s CyberSec warns you before you enter any malicious websites, and a VPN Kill Switch cuts your devices off from the internet if your VPN ever fails.
+Moreover, a VPN can offer lots of other security functions such as Threat Protection and Kill Switch.
+NordVPN’s Threat Protection feature warns you before you enter any malicious websites that might host malware, and a VPN Kill Switch cuts your devices off from the internet if your VPN ever fails.
 That way, you’re protected even in unpredictable circumstances.

 Firewalls are to the internet what a secretary is to a CEO, controlling, limiting, or even blocking the information that gets through.
 This function helps protect the network from malicious activity.